bashtage/ng-numpy-randomstate/README.rst

    same seed, same random numbers).
 -  Support for random number generators that support independent streams and jumping ahead so that substreams can be generated
--  Faster random number generations, especially for Normals using the Ziggurat method
+-  Faster random number generation, especially for Normals using the Ziggurat method

 .. code:: python